vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

 Below is an example of how you can instruct your audience on installing and setting up.
 ```
 1. Fork the repository and pull it into your local machine.
-2. Instal all the required packages by simply typing
+2. Install all the required packages by simply typing
         "pip3 install -r requirements.txt"
    in the terminal opened inside visual_odometry/ folder.
 ```